monsoonco/iOSChallenge/README.md

 Please post your completed Xcode project to Github and share a link with eric[at]monsoonco[dot]com.

 If you have any questions feel free to reach out to eric[at]monsoonco[dot]com.
+When you have completed the test, please send GitHub link to the person who administered you the test.